The-Star-Citizen-Wikis/SharedModules/DependencyList/README.md

 # Module:DependencyList

-This module generates a list of dependency used by template and module documentation.
+This module generates a list of dependencies used by template and module documentation.

 ## Requirements
 - [Semantic MediaWiki](https://www.mediawiki.org/wiki/Extension:Semantic_MediaWiki)